Danushiya/Crop_and_Fertilizer_Recommendation_System/README.md

 # Crop and Fertilizer Recommendation System

-This repository contains a **Crop and Fertilizer Recommendation System** project that leverages data analysis and visualization to understand agricultural data and provides insights for better farming practices.
+This repository contains the **Crop and Fertilizer Recommendation System** project, which involves data analysis, visualization, and machine learning techniques to provide insights into agricultural data.
+The project is divided into **Week 1** and **Week 2** tasks, focusing on **Exploratory Data Analysis (EDA)** and **Feature Engineering** for better predictions.

 ---

 ## Key Features

+- **Week 1: Basic Data Exploration**
+  - Understanding dataset structure, missing values, and data types.
+  - Generating summary statistics and visualizations.
-- **Data Analysis**: In-depth exploration of crop and fertilizer datasets to extract meaningful insights.
+  - Initial insights into crop and fertilizer data.

-- **Data Visualization**: Generation of attractive plots to aid understanding of trends and relationships in the data.
-- **EDA (Exploratory Data Analysis)**: Comprehensive exploratory steps to understand data structure, quality, and patterns.
+- **Week 2: Advanced Data Analysis & Feature Engineering**
+  - Visualizing feature distributions and relationships.
+  - Identifying outliers using boxplots.
+  - Performing correlation analysis and encoding categorical features.

 ---